axis-ve/AgentVault/README.md

 - **Dynamic chain metadata** – Uniswap and Aave deployments are resolved per chain at startup (Ethereum, Base, Arbitrum, Sepolia) so new networks can be toggled via environment configuration without code changes.
 - **Universal Router support** – Sepolia swaps use Uniswap’s Universal Router with automatic Permit2 and ERC‑20 approvals before broadcasting real transactions.
 - **Strategy automation** – Stateless helpers (`dca_once`, `send_when_gas_below`, `micro_tip_*`) and a stateful scheduler (`StrategyManager`) for recurring operations.
+- **Network inspection** – Query RPC health and inspect deployed contracts (bytecode, ERC-20 metadata) directly from MCP or the CLI.
 - **MCP-first architecture** – Every capability is exposed as an MCP tool; the CLI simply calls the server, ensuring identical behaviour in headless agent deployments.

 ## Requirements